wch/shiny-jsdemo/README.md

 This app illustrates several different ways of integrating Javascript code into Shiny apps.
 They range from modular (putting Javascript and R wrapper code in an R package), to quick-and-dirty (putting Javascript inline in ui.r).

+Please keep in mind that this code is experimental, and so it does not necessarily reflect best practices.

 ### Gridster

 Gridster is used via the [shinyGridster](https://github.com/wch/shiny-gridster) R package.
 This package abstracts away the HTML- and Javascript-related details for using Gridster, so users of the package can simply write R and Shiny code.
 Creating an R package the best method if you want to make the Javascript code modular and easily reusable, but it also takes the most work.